 But what about individuals?
 What can we do to pitch in and help save the Earth?
-There are plenty of things you can do every day to help reduce greenhouse gases and make a less harmful impact on the environment.
-Taking care of the Earth is not just a responsibility -- it's a privilege.
-In that spirit, HowStuffWorks came up with 10 things you can do to help save the Earth.
+There are plenty of things you can do every day to help reduce greenhouse gases and your carbon footprint to make a less harmful impact on the environment.
+Taking care of the Earth is not just a responsibility, it's a necessity.
+In that spirit, HowStuffWorks has come up with 10 things you can do now to help save the planet.

-You can help reduce pollution just by putting that soda can in a different bin.
-If you're trying to choose between two products, pick the one with the least packaging.
-If an office building of 7,000 workers recycled all of its office paper waste for a year, it would be the equivalent of taking almost 400 cars off the road [source: EPA].
+You can help reduce pollution just by putting that soda can in the recycling bin.
+It really does make a difference.
+Paper, too.
+Case in point: If an office building of 7,000 workers recycled all of its office paper waste for a year, it would be the equivalent of taking almost 400 cars off the road [source: EPA].
 But you can also take reusable bags to the grocery, and avoid using disposable plates, spoons, glass, cups and napkins.
 They create huge amounts of waste.
 And buy products that are made of recycled materials.
 It all makes a difference.